dotnetrdf/docs/src/latest/developer_guide/SPARQL-Optimization.md

 6. Predicate
 7. Object

 **Note:** The above represents the ranking implemented in the current release, this has changed in the past and may change in the future based on internal testing and benchmarking.
-Sometimes you may be able to get better performance by using the statistics based `VDS.RDF.Query.Optimisation.WeightedOptimiser`.
+Sometimes you may be able to get better performance by using the statistics based <xref:VDS.RDF.Query.Optimisation.WeightedOptimiser>.

 The name of a pattern refers to the the parts of the pattern that are not variables, i.e. an example Subject-Predicate pattern would be the following: